devluca999/uhome/QUICK_START.md

 5. Paste into Supabase SQL Editor
 6. Click **Run** (or press Ctrl+Enter)

-This creates all tables, RLS policies, indexes, and triggers needed for haume.
+This creates all tables, RLS policies, indexes, and triggers needed for uhome.

 ## 2. Start the App